Protein Structure Tokenization via Geometric Byte Pair Encoding: Reproducibility Statement

 \section{Reproducibility Statement}

-We have included detailed descriptions of our method in the main text, to the extent we believe is sufficient to reproduce our method.
-In App.~\ref{app:algo-details}, we include mathematical descriptions and algorithm pseudocodes for all mentioned algorithms and subroutines of a non-trivial nature.
-In App.~\ref{app:hyperparameters}, we list the key hyperparameters, their effects on algorithm behavior, and the default values used in our experiments.
-We also note any deviations from the default values used to obtain the results reported in the main text.
-In App. \ref{app:computational-complexity}, we analyze the computational complexity of our method; we also describe practical implementation choices used to make the method efficient in practice.
+Code for \algo and steps to reproduce all experiments in the paper are available at \url{https://github.com/shiningsunnyday/PT-BPE/}.
+We include detailed descriptions for understanding our method in the main text, with mathematical descriptions and pseudocodes in the Appendix.
+In App.~\ref{app:hyperparameters}, we list the key hyperparameters, their effects on algorithm behavior, the default values used in our experiments, and any deviations from the default values used to obtain the results reported in the main text.
+In App. \ref{app:computational-complexity}, we analyze the computational complexity of our method and describe practical implementation choices used to make the method efficient in practice.